d-rens/university-setup/README.md

 #### `countdown.py`

-This script hooks into your calendar, which you can configure in the `config.py` file.
+This script hooks into your calendar[^2], which you can configure in the `config.py` file.
 If you're using polybar, you can use the following config:

 ```ini